 WHERE

-churn_rank<=10 and f0=1
+<=10 and f0=1

-ORDER BY
+churn_rankORDER BY

-churn_rank DESC;
+DESC; churn_rank

 In this query, we aim to batch score a pre-trained XGBoost churn model using three features, focusing on the top 10 customer IDs with the highest churn probability.
 It’s a prevalent method, particularly useful for A/B testing model performance or making batch decisions based on model predictions, such as churn prevention or credit assessments.